G-Core/product-documentation/documentation/cloud/virtual-instances/volumes/create-and-configure-volumes.md

 5\.
 Click **Use existing** to attach an existing volume to an instance.

-You can also create a new volume here—click **Create new** and configure the settings as described in the [Create a volume](https://gcore.com/docs/cloud/virtual-instances/volumes/create-and-configure-volumes#create-a-volume) section.
+You can also create a new volume here; click **Create new** and configure the settings as described under [Create a volume](https://gcore.com/docs/cloud/virtual-instances/volumes/create-and-configure-volumes#create-a-volume).

 6\.
-Select a volume that you want to attach to the instance.
+Select the volume that you want to attach to the instance.

 7\.
 (Optional).
 Add an attachment tag.